 Just like the name says, this is the opposite of a keyword.
 How do they work?
-Well, if you include a set of negative keywords in your campaign, this will ensure that if someone types in those words into Google, your ad won’t show.
+If you include a set of negative keywords in your campaign, this will ensure that your ad won’t show if someone types in those words into Google.

 But why would you want that?
 Easy.
 Negative keywords will ensure that the people who aren’t in your target market won’t come across your ad.
 Using negative keywords will help your click-through-rate.